 You may qualify for an AFC Sushi lawsuit if:

-- You consumed AFC Sushi products with sell-by dates from February 19, 2020, to March 13, 2020
+- You consumed AFC Sushi products with sell-by dates from February 19, 2020, to March 13, 2020.

-- You experienced symptoms of food poisoning including watery diarrhea, abdominal cramps, nausea, vomiting, fever, chills, or headaches
+- You experienced symptoms of food poisoning including watery diarrhea, abdominal cramps, nausea, vomiting, fever, chills, or headaches.

-- Your symptoms required medical treatment or hospitalization
+- Your symptoms required medical treatment or hospitalization.

-- You can provide medical documentation linking your illness to AFC Sushi consumption
+- You can provide medical documentation linking your illness to AFC Sushi consumption.

-Evidence Required for an AFC Sushi Lawsuit
+Evidence Required for an AFC Sushi Recall Lawsuit

 While a purchase receipt strengthens your case, it is not always necessary.
 Medical records linking your illness to the contaminated sushi, along with statements from doctors, can be used as evidence.